keylimetoolbox/resque-kubernetes/README.md

 restart the container).

 This gem takes advantage of that feature by starting up a Kubernetes Job to run a worker when a Resque job or ActiveJob is enqueued.
-It then allows the Resque worker to be modified to terminate when there are no more jobs in the queue.
+It then tells the Resque worker to run until there are no more jobs in the queue.

 Why would you do this?